Robert Miller (Canadian businessman): Future Electronics

+Miller intended to work in radio after graduation, but was hired by Specialty Electronics wholesaler Ben Manis upon his 1967 return to Montreal and within 18 months had struck out with the owner's son Eli Manis to form Future Electronics.
+He bought out Manis' share in the company for $500,000 in 1976, and considers both Manis men to have been "unsophisticated" and unhelpful to his success.
+Miller attended a 3-year program at Montreal Technical Institute on electronics.

+Some former employees have described a "cultish" atmosphere at Future Electronics, where Miller's "very aggressive and authoritarian" role at work and in their private family lives is obsequious and cards of his greatest quotes are given to new hires, and his business philosophy is a regulated mantra, although conceding there is rapid career advancement for those who buy into the program.
+A Quebec business journal had labeled Future Electronics the province's "most secretive company".
+He advises all his employees to sleep eight hours, avoid sugar, red meat, fried foods, starches and alcohol, exercise daily and vacation regularly.

 The company was raided by the U.S. FBI and the RCMP in 1999.
+A total of 45 officers from both countries spent 24 hours inside the headquarters seizing "computers, computer tapes, discs, and 85 boxes of documents" later named only as 75 boxes of documents of evidence.
 Miller told employees that the raid was "an unfounded assault upon our integrity".
 The company both challenged the raid and the surrender of documents to authorities.

 While Future Electronics released statements that the investigation was based on allegations of price-fixing that defrauded US companies, the FBI declined to clarify the nature of their investigation and stated "We wouldn't confirm that this is the direction the investigation is headed.
-Future, of course, is welcome to say what they want."
+Future, of course, is welcome to say what they want, but what people tell us is confidential."
 Future Electronics took the matter to court, to prevent any further details on the nature of the investigation from being released and to block the release of documents outlining the cause of the May 7 raid.
 The FBI and U.S. Attorney's Office announced in 2002 that they would not pursue charges.

-A Quebec business journal had labeled Future Electonics the province's "most secretive company".
+During Miller's illness, his personal friend Gerry Duggan took over as president of the company before returning it to him on Oct 1 2005.

+Following high-profile accusations of child sex trafficking, Miller stepped down as CEO and sold the company to Taiwan's WT Microelectronics for $5 billion.